Kitaev Meets Affleck-Kennedy-Lieb-Tasaki: Competing Quantum Disorder in Spin-3/2 Honeycomb Systems

 \textit{Summary and perspectives.---} We have investigated the ground-state phase diagram of the \mbox{$S=3/2$} honeycomb model, which interpolates between Kitaev QSL and AKLT VBS, employing three complementary approaches that incorporate quantum fluctuations at different levels.
 We showed that noncoplanar orders, stabilized within the classical and semi-classical approximations, are progressively suppressed as quantum fluctuations are incorporated, suggesting the emergence of a quantum-entangled state with featureless spin structure factor in the competing regime between the Kitaev QSL and the AKLT VBS.

-Further characterization of the quantum-entangled state and its excitations beyond our ED calculations remains an important challenge.
-Tensor network based methods, such as density matrix renormalization group and infinite projected entangled pair states, would offer promising routes for deeper investigation.
+Further characterization of the quantum-entangled state and its excitations remains an important challenge beyond the scope of the present study.
+In particular, full quantum calculations for larger system sizes, employing complementary approaches such as density matrix renormalization group and infinite projected entangled pair states, will be crucial to clarify what kinds of quantum-disordered phases are realized and to determine the extent to which they persist in the AKLT VBS and N\'eel states.
 Additionally, exploring other Kitaev limits, including the Abelian and non-Abelian topological QSLs, and elucidating their connections to the AKLT state represent compelling directions for future research.

 Our results highlight the intricate interplay between frustration and quantum fluctuations in \mbox{$S=3/2$} honeycomb systems, opening new avenues for exploring unconventional quantum phenomena.
 Such \mbox{$S=3/2$} systems are prevalent in diverse magnetic materials, including transition metal compounds with $t_{2g}$ orbital degrees of freedom.
 Notably, the \mbox{$S=3/2$} Kitaev interaction has been discussed in the context of $t_{2g}$ magnets with strong spin-orbit coupling~\cite{Xu2018, Kim2019, PhysRevLett.124.017201, PhysRevResearch.3.013216}, and the \mbox{$S=3/2$} AKLT VBS has also been proposed~\cite{PhysRevLett.114.247204}.
 These observations suggest the intriguing possibility of realizing Kitaev-AKLT competition in real materials.